googleapis/google-auth-library-swift/README.md

 and include client IDs, client secrets, and OAuth service URLs.

-When OAuth services require registered callback URLs, these should be set to "http://localhost:8080" because the temporary web server runs locally on port 8080.
+When OAuth services require registered callback URLs, these should be set to "http://localhost:8080/__service__/callback" where __service__ is specified in the corresponding credentials YAML file.
+The temporary web server runs locally on port 8080.

 ## Credits